Learning To Play Cello:

 generally use files for Musescore software.

-This is open-source free software available for BSD Unix, Linux, Mac and
+It’s open-source free software available for BSD Unix, Linux, Mac and

 repository and community website, Musescore.com.